uhuru-rawlings/github_api/README.md

     2. Node
     3. Angular Cli
 #### Seting up new project
- To set up angular project you will need to run. <strong>ng new projectname</strong>
+ To set up angular project you will need to run. <strong>ng new projectname</strong> This will generate the necesary files required to run angular project.